Curriculum

 Students explore the theme of being a secret agent spy!
 They will explore ‘contact work’ and will develop composition skills that stimulate imaginative thinking.

-Alternatively, students will perform a variety of dance styles including Bollywood, Jive and Contemporary.
+Students will explore and perform a variety of dance styles including Bollywood, Jive African and Contemporary.
 They will develop their knowledge and understanding of key performance skills and explore various choreographic devices such as dynamics and formations.

 Year 9 students work on a rotation/carousel basis alongside other Performing Arts subjects and are given the opportunity to complete a unit of work based on the Key Stage 4 Dance course.
 This will provide them an insight into what to expect if they select Dance as an option.